smenjas/history-notes/README.md

 # History Notes

-This document looks at ["Big History"](https://en.wikipedia.org/wiki/Big_History), a.k.a. the big picture.
+This is a chronology of humanity, a.k.a. ["Big History"](https://en.wikipedia.org/wiki/Big_History).
 I've shown each known branch along the path of [human evolution](https://en.wikipedia.org/wiki/Human_evolution).
 The branch leading to humans is on the left.